 The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in the U.S. slid 0.9 percent to 85.89 yesterday.
 Futures expiring in June on Moscow’s dollar- denominated RTS Index lost 2 percent to 129,175.
-Norilsk fell to the lowest level in four months as nickel declined while OAO RusHydro (RSHYY) dropped 4.1 percent, swelling the premium to its Moscow shares by the most on record, after Interfax news agency reported that Russia may not sell a stake in the company.
+Norilsk fell to the lowest level in four months as nickel declined while OAO RusHydro (RSHYY:US) dropped 4.1 percent, swelling the premium to its Moscow shares by the most on record, after Interfax news agency reported that Russia may not sell a stake in the company.

 The Thomson Reuters/Jefferies CRB Index (CRY) of raw materials declined 1.1 percent 286.50 yesterday, the lowest level in 19 months, as the Organization for Economic Cooperation and Development said Europe’s debt crisis risks spiraling and seriously damaging the world economy.
 Russia, the world’s biggest energy exporter and largest producer of nickel and palladium, got almost 50 percent of budget revenue from oil and gas sales last year.